AAGI-AUS/AAGIQuarto/README.md

-# AAGI Revealjs Extension For Quarto
+# AAGI Extension For Quarto

-A [quarto extension](https://quarto.org/docs/extensions/) featuring an AAGI theme for the [reveal.js format](https://quarto.org/docs/presentations/revealjs/).
+A [quarto extension](https://quarto.org/docs/extensions/) currently featuring an AAGI theme for the [reveal.js format](https://quarto.org/docs/presentations/revealjs/).

 See the included [template.qmd](template.qmd) file for an example of the theme and integration into Quarto or explore the rendered version [here](http://AAGI-Org-AU-Public.github.io/AAGIRevealjs).